Drip Vs. ActiveCampaign: Comparison Of Two Popular Email Marketing Platforms

 Creating a spreadsheet for your tags can be a great way to manage them (as long as you have a process to always keep it up to date).
 Since ActiveCampaign does allow you to search for tags by name, you can easily locate the right ones that you need to edit or merge.

-Drip and ActiveCampaign both allow you to create multi-steps automations to enhance your email marketing process.
+Drip and ActiveCampaign both allow you to create multi-step automations to enhance your email marketing.

-ActiveCampaign stands out slightly in this area since it includes more elements and nuances for you to use in your automations, though both are solid in terms of their functionality.
+While both software tools are solid in terms of their functionality, ActiveCampaign stands out because it includes more elements and nuances for you to use in your automation activity.

 Drip includes two major “automation” types: Rules and Workflows.